If your dentures aren't fitting right, it might be time for a denture reline.

 As time goes by, a denture that once fit perfectly may lose that snug and comfortable feel.
 There are several solutions to making adjustments.
-Getting new dentures is one option, but that can get quite expensive.
-Getting a denture reline for a better fit may be a better choice.
+Getting new dentures is one option, but that can get quite expensive. reline for a better fit may be a better choice.

 In this article, we will go over some important information about dentures and realignment, including:

 - The cost of realignment

 - Hard relines

 So keep reading to find out all you need to know about how to reline your dentures.

 Table of contents

 After a dentist removes teeth, the dental work completed will cause some changes in the mouth.
 In addition to the gum tissue being aggravated, the actual bone itself will start to erode as it is absorbed into the body for other uses.
 Because of this, a denture can start to fit improperly.
 When this happens, it's much better to get a reline than simply try to fix the problem with adhesive.
 This is when a dentist is normally consulted and the process of getting a reline is begun.

 - Soft reline